24-Hour Child Abuse and Neglect

-This year for the first time the agency's latest Annual Report -- entitled 'Moving Forward' -- is being distributed electronically.
+Once again this year, the agency's latest Annual Report - entitled 'Finding Forever Families' - is being distributed electronically.
 Please click here to view the report.
-Printed copies are also available upon request. . . call SCCS Director of Public Relations Chris Vasco at (330) 379-2070 / firstname.lastname@example.org.
+Printed copies are also available upon request . . . just contact Chris Vasco at (330) 379-2070 / firstname.lastname@example.org.

 Summit County Children Services is proud to share the stories of some of its foster and adoptive families.
 These are real stories about real families from this community and their commitment to 'building families and building futures' through foster care and adoption.

 Tuesday, September 15 from 6-8 p.m. at Ellet Branch Library, 2470 E Market Street, Akron